rvputten/vdb/readme.md

 *   delete
 *   incremental updates to the save files
     *   not calling Vdb::save() will not lose data
-*   model dependencies between stored keys
+*   model relationships between stored keys, like foreign keys
 *   speed improvements
     *	use of hashmaps
     *	reverse lookup (search for key or RowId)